-You still need to double check with your local authorities especially if you’re not in the US that what the actual current taxation rules are, despite the fact that WooCommerce will pre-fill the tax settings for you.
-You can also learn more about WooCommerce’s way of handling sales taxes afterwards.
+You still need to double-check with your local authorities especially if you’re not in the US that what the actual current taxation rules are, despite the fact that WooCommerce will pre-fill the tax settings for you.
+You can also learn more about WooCommerce’s way of handling sales taxes afterward.
 Don’t worry if you’re not sure about the rules right now because you can change everything later.

 Which Payment Method You Should Choose?

-Following are the options, from which you have to choose from.
+The following are the options, from which you have to choose.

 Note: You need to sign up with either PayPal or Stripe separately in order to make online payments work.
-With settings in WooCommerce you can only integrate your existing Stripe and PayPal accounts, to your new e-commerce website.
+With settings in WooCommerce, you can only integrate your existing Stripe and PayPal accounts, into your new e-commerce website.

 When done, click on the Continue button.